Welcome to Ohio Refugee Services

 The Ohio Refugee Services Program also serves victims of trafficking, persons who have been subjected to force, fraud, or coercion for the purpose of sexual exploitation or forced labor, as well as certain Amerasians from Vietnam.

 Secondary migrants are people who fall into any of the categories listed above and who move to Ohio from their original place of U.S. resettlement.
-A large number of Somali Bantu refugees have recently relocated to Franklin County, prompting a community-wide effort to meet their needs.

 Services and Benefits